neuroinformatics-unit/HowTo/docs/source/programming/vscode-with-slurm-job.md

 ## Additional benefits of code tunnel

-One advantage of using VSCode's code tunnel is that it forwards any HTTP servers launched from the same node, such as MLflow or Jupyter Notebook servers.
+One advantage of using VSCode's code tunnel is that it forwards any HTTP servers launched from the same node, such as Dash-Plotly apps or Jupyter Notebook servers.
 To launch your additional server, request a separate slurm job for the same compute node, e.g.:

 ```{code-block} console
 $ srun -p gpu -w <gpu-XXXX> -n 4 --mem 8G --pty bash -i